JBoggsy/CozmoSoar/README.md

 * `pose`: Pose information about the head.
 See [pose](#pose)

 #### [head-angle](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.head_angle)
-A float in [-0.44, 0.78].
-Indicates the angle of Cozmo's head in radians, where 0 is looking directly forward.
+A float in [-25.00, 44.50].
+Indicates the angle of Cozmo's head in degrees, where 0 is looking directly forward.
 The bounds of the range are the minimum and maximum head angle Cozmo can achieve.

 #### [lift](http://cozmosdk.anki.com/docs/generated/cozmo.util.html#cozmo.util.Pose)
 The lift augmentation to the input-link provides information about the location of the lift in several forms:
-* `angle`: A float in [-0.20, 0.79].
-The angle of Cozmo's lift relative to the ground in radians.
+* `angle`: A float in [-11.36, 45.41].
+The angle of Cozmo's lift relative to the ground in degrees.
 * `height`: A float in [32.00, 92.00].
 The height of the lift off the ground in millimeters.
 * `ratio`: A float in [0.0, 1.0].
 The ratio between how high the lift currently is and its maximum height.
 So a value of 0.0 means the lift is as low as possible, and a value of 1.0 is as high as possible.